banup97/Bucket-creation-S3/README.md

 Copy of URL : https://banu-s3-sample-01.s3.ap-southeast-2.amazonaws.com/S3.txt

+Outcome : Understand the concept of object storage, bucket creation and file accessibility in the cloud.

 Note : I deleted that s3 bucket for avoiding charges.
 So kindly refer my attached screenshot and description.